• Target level of study

 Know-how and skills

-The graduate is capable of carrying out the missions given to an executive in research, development or project management in a company, an academic laboratory or within local authorities.
-The knowledge and skills acquired will enable him/her to :
+Graduates will be able to carry out the tasks assigned to a research, development or project management executive in a company, academic laboratory or local authority.
+The knowledge and skills acquired will enable them to :

-- Work in a multidisciplinary team covering a broad spectrum of basic and applied sciences
+- Work as part of a multidisciplinary team covering a broad spectrum of basic and applied sciences

-- Work in a disciplinary team on the management, storage or conversion of Energy
+- Working in a disciplinary team on energy management, storage or conversion

-- Analyze the operation of processes, to diagnose problems and propose modifications, for example to improve energy efficiency
+- Analyze process operation, to diagnose problems and propose modifications, for example to improve energy efficiency

-- To innovate by proposing research and development avenues leading to the development of new devices related to the problems of energy conversion and storage
+- Innovate by proposing research and development avenues leading to the development of new devices linked to energy conversion and storage issues.

 - Ability to work in an international context

-- Communicate: write clearly, prepare appropriate communication materials,
+- Communicate: write clearly, prepare appropriate communication media,

-- Speak in front of a group, and comment on materials.
+- Speak in front of a group and comment on material.

 Read more